thaumant/conv/README.md

     restore: (str) => new Date(str)
 };
 ```
 Dump and restore method are optional.
-So there is an minimal working spec for Date class:
+So there is a minimal working spec for Date class:
 ```javascript
 var spec = {class: Date};
 ```